OnionIoT/documentation/docs/firmware/how-to-build-firmware.md

 ### Benefits of custom firmware

-- Speeds up production time – a single firmware image can be flashed at the time of manufacture that features the Omega2 module and enables the customer's specific use case.
+- Speeds up production time – a single firmware image can be flashed at the time of manufacture that features the Omega2 module and enables the user's specific use case.
 - Better user experience in case of a factory reset - When a factory reset is performed, the device will reset to the default state of the firmware that was last flashed.
-	- **Custom firmware** - the device will run the customer's firmware with default settings after a factory reset.
+  - **Custom firmware** - the device will run the user's firmware with default settings after a factory reset.
-	- **Onion firmware with additional customizations added later by customer** - the device will run the Onion firmware after a factory reset without the customizations and no support for the customer's use case.
+  - **Onion firmware with additional customizations added later by user** - the device will run the Onion firmware after a factory reset without the customizations and no support for the user's use case.

 ## Recommended build method

 There are a few different methods to build firmware images.
 Onion recommends using the OpenWRT Image Builder to build firmware images.

 The Image Builder is a pre-compiled environment for creating custom images without the need to compile them from source.
 It downloads pre-compiled software packages and integrates them into a single flashable image ([reference](https://openwrt.org/docs/guide-user/additional-software/imagebuilder#using_the_image_builder)).

 Why is the Image Builder favored over other methods:

 - Image Builder creates a firmware image in minutes as opposed to several hours using the OpenWRT build system.
   - Allows for faster iteration during the development cycle.
 - Promotes encapsulation of image customizations into packages.
   - Better maintainability as opposed to a mix of package customizations and file additions.

 Onion's Image Builder Wrapper makes use of the OpenWRT image builder and a set of supporting scripts and config files to make image creation straightforward, fast, and programmatic.